 I found no example or command to pray for John Doe’s gout (James 5 is not an exception).
 Nor prevention of or relief from disasters, natural or otherwise.

 Things prayed about in New Testament scripture are spiritual.
 Especially the salvation of unbelievers and the continuation or expansion of ministry for believers.
 There are some prayers for relief from spiritual discouragement primarily when persecuted.
 In summary, pray for things that will bring others to Jesus or help others grow in Christ-likeness.

 So instead of praying forJohn Doe’s gout what do we pray for or with him?
 We pray for his coming to faith in Jesus.
 When he comes to that point, we then pray for effectiveness and expansion of his service (ministry) to others.

-We do not pray for God to bless someone.
+We do not need to pray for God to bless someone.
 He is very good at doing that without our reminding Him.
 It is something God longs to do.
 We do not pray for God to bless us, again He wants to do that.
 We do not pray for God to bless other people for the same reason.
 Benedictions can be a problem if we see ourselves as the provider of the blessing.
 An exception to this was in the Old Testament when the priest serves as an intermediary for conveying God’s grace on people.
 As believers today we are indwelt by God and so have no need priest to bless us.
 We are all believer priests with direct access to God.
 Wishing another well as Paul does in his letters is excellent.
 Just remember that God is the source of this and not us.

 Now, look at this discussion of I Thess.
 4:14.